vikashmadhow/esql/src/main/resources/esql-language-definition.md

  * 1. A single table optionally aliased.
 If an alias is not provided, a default one with the
  *    the table name (without schema) will be used.
 I.e. `a.b.X` is equivalent to `X:a.b.X`.
  *
- * 2. An aliased select statement: E.g. `select t.x, t.y from t:(select x, y, z from T)`.
+ * 2. An aliased select translation: E.g. `select t.x, t.y from t:(select x, y, z from T)`.
  *
  * 3. A dynamic table expression which creates a named temporary table with rows as part of
  *    the query and allow selection from it.
 E.g.: